 Canada and Colombia Promote Soft-Landing Services for SMEs

 Ximena Duque, Executive President of Colombian Federation of Software and IT Industry (FEDESOFT), reported that after ACE Canada, Colombian companies are receiving training from MaRS Discovery District in Canada and a Colombian company started operations in Canada due to the collaboration between FEDESOFT and MaRS.
-The collaboration pertains to on capacity building for SMEs and soft-landing services for Colombian companies to scale-up into Canada.
+The collaboration pertains to capacity building for SMEs and soft-landing services for Colombian companies to scale-up into Canada.

 Argentina and Germany Partnered to Propel R&D Projects